 In the case of the second hitting episode, I scolded him and angrily stated that I was not going to buy him his favorite Monday afternoon treat, a frozen yogurt fudge sundae.

-My reaction only escalated the situation, with Taylor continuing to hit me with even me vigor while I tried to dodge him.
-Of course, Taylor would apologize after hitting me, and we would be back to our usual mother and son duo.
+My reaction only escalated the situation, with Taylor continuing to hit me with even vigor while I tried to dodge him.
+Of course, Taylor would apologize after hitting me, and we would return to our usual mother and son duo.

-These three incidents led me to sit down and introspect on what to do when your child hits you.
+These three incidents led me to reflect on what to do when your child hits you.

-I knew I was the adult, and I was meant to hold my temper and keep calm.
+I knew I was the adult and meant to hold my temper and keep calm.

 I knew I had to be the one to change how I was dealing with the situation.

 Any aggressive or harsh behavior on my part would further accelerate the problem.
-I needed to model good behavior to Taylor instead of reinforcing the very behavior I am trying to discourage.
+I needed to model good behavior to Taylor instead of reinforcing the very behavior I was trying to discourage.

 I resolved not to blurt out heavy-handed sanctions like taking away his favorite treat or toy.
 Other responses that were wrong were spanking or scolding.